AmbientRun/Ambient/campfire/README.md

 # Campfire

+> because sometimes you need help changing the ambience

 Campfire is a tool for working with this repository.
 It offers several subtools for common developer operations.

 It is implemented in Rust to benefit from the Cargo tooling and easy cross-platform compatibility.